Glenvar Heights, Florida

 Glenvar Heights is a census-designated place (CDP) and neighborhood in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 20,786 at the 2020 US census, up from 16,898 in 2010 US census.

 Geography

-Glenvar Heights is located 10 mi southwest of downtown Miami at (25.708579, -80.313477).
+Glenvar Heights is located 10 mi southwest of downtown Miami.
 It is bordered to the north by Coral Terrace, to the east by South Miami, to the southeast by Pinecrest, to the south by Kendall, to the west by Sunset and Olympia Heights, and to the northwest by Westchester.

 According to the United States Census Bureau, the CDP has a total area of 4.3 sqmi, of which 4.1 sqmi are land and 0.2 sqmi, or 4.63%, are water.